nicholascloud/presentations/stlaltdotnet/fiddler/README.md

-# Using Fiddler
+# Fiddler Lightning Talk Outline

-_Capturing requests_
+Capturing requests

 - browser/non-browser
 - process specific
 - toggle capturing

-_Seeing requests/responses in the session list_
+Seeing requests/responses in the session list

-- finding parent requests
-- finding child requests

-_Inspecting requests with the "inspectors" tab_
+Inspecting requests with the "inspectors" tab

 - headers
 - syntax
 - json

-_Automatically responding with the "AutoResponder" tab_
+Automatically responding with the "AutoResponder" tab

-_Composing a new request based on an old one with the "Composer" tab_
+Composing a new request based on an old one with the "Composer" tab

-- modifying headers

-_Filtering requests with the "Filters" tab_
+Filtering requests with the "Filters" tab

-_Viewing request timeline with the "Timeline" tab_
+Viewing request timeline with the "Timeline" tab

-_QuickExec commands_
+QuickExec commands

 - Alt+q
 - ?search